 This didn’t even occur to us at the time, but when we stopped dealing with cash, we stopped having a cash reserve at home.
 We had no emergency cash.
 The nice thing about paying the kids cash and having it in the family safe was that in case of an emergency, that money could be used to help out.
 It was a good emergency fund.
 Now it was non-existent.

 In short, the “virtual currency” option did not work.
 At all.
-It didn’t teach any of the principles we wanted to teach our kids.
+It did not teach any of the principles we wanted to teach our kids.
 The money had very little meaning.
-The behavior didn’t improve.
+The behavior did not improve.
 The spending habits were really bad.
 The younger kids weren’t learning to work, and we did not have any cash reserves in case of an emergency.

 Paying kids virtual money is like giving them virtual candy.
 It sounds cool, but it is not.
 It simply does not work.